AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * [!DNL Experience Manager] extends the [!DNL Connected Assets] functionality to the use of [!DNL Dynamic Media] images in the applicable core components.
 See [use Connected Assets](/help/assets/use-assets-across-connected-assets-instances.md).

-* When users download assets shared as a link (link share feature), the users can choose to download the original assets, its renditions, or both.
+* When users download assets shared as a link (link share feature), the users can choose to download the original assets, their renditions, or both.

+* When sharing assets and collections as link, users can choose whether to allow the download of original assets, or their renditions, or both using the shared link.

 * A new [!DNL Camera Raw] package is available that supports [!DNL Adobe Camera Raw] v10.4.
 See [process images using [!DNL Camera Raw]](/help/assets/camera-raw.md).